 Bruce joined Watsi on July 25th, 2014.
 Eight years ago, Bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bruce's most recent donation traveled 8,500 miles to support Kasotot, a cheerful 68-year-old woman from Kenya, to fund surgery to heal her burned foot so that she can walk without pain.
+Bruce's most recent donation traveled 8,500 miles to support Austin, a seven-year-old boy from Kenya, to fund his acquisition of hearing aids.

 Kasotot is a cheerful 68-year-old woman from the arid region of Baringo County in Kenya.
 She is a widow and mother of seven children who are all grown.
 She lives with her youngest son and grandson.
 The main economic activity in the area is livestock herding of cattle, sheep, and goats.
 It is a challenging life, affected by insecurity, cattle rustling, and a lack of schools and other services.
 Most people barter with their neighboring communities for food and/or sell their animals in order to get money for food.
 Kasotot has no knowledge of medical insurance, and lives in a place full of hardships with no opportunity to do any saving.
 Kasotot suffers from epilepsy and last month she had a seizure that made her fall into the fire and burn her foot.
 She went to the closest hospital for treatment.
 Her wound condition worsened with time and when she went back to the hospital it was already infected.
 The facility was small, and was unable to provide the needed treatment, so she was referred to Kapsowar Hospital.
 Upon examination, she was admitted for urgent debridement, or deep cleaning of the wound.
 Kasotot is currently confined to a wheelchair, thus not able to work.
 Her wound is now clean after a successful wound debridement, but she requires a free tissue flap in order to reconstruct her burned foot and quicken her healing.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Kasotot receive treatment.
 On November 7th, surgeons will perform surgery so Kasotot will be able to walk, work and provide for herself so as to not overly burden her son and grandson.
 Now, she needs help to fund this $1,478 procedure.
 Kasotot says, “I have really burdened my son and grandson now that I cannot walk on my own.
 It really hurts when all they can do is look after me while I cannot help them as I did before.
 Kindly help me so that we can be together in order to bring food to our table and strive together to get our basic needs.”